Social media use

 Considerations When Using Social Media for Evidence Generation

-required.
-This paper examines the benefits, risks and ethical
+interrogation is required.
+This paper examines the benefits, risks

-reflection on the ethical use of social media platforms and social media
+ethical use of social media platforms and social media data.

 Disaster

-(HICSS).
-In times of a crisis, disasters or extreme events, affected
+Sciences (HICSS).
+In times of a crisis, disasters or extreme

-people use social media solutions to share information about the
+events, affected people use social media solutions to share

-understanding about the situation even before they arrive at the ground.
+situation even before they arrive at the ground.
+From a scholarly

-From a scholarly perspective, the use of social media management during
+perspective, the use of social media management during and after a

-management phases can be supported by social media analytics in real time.
+their management phases can be supported by social media analytics

-to investigate viable areas where social media research can support
+areas where social media research can support humanitarian

 The